Last Update: 8/23/19

 Moreover, the landlord’s written notice has to include the following language (or something substantially similar):

 “This is a notice of my intention to impose a claim for damages in the amount of upon your security deposit, due to .
 It is sent to you as required by s.
 83.49(3), Florida Statutes.
 You are hereby notified that you must object in writing to this deduction from your security deposit within 15 days from the time you receive this notice or I will be authorized to deduct my claim from your security deposit.
 Your objection must be sent to (landlord’s address).”

 What Should You Do?

 Before signing a lease, a tenant should inspect the property and read their lease carefully, paying specific attention to the section about the use and protection of their security deposit.
 This provision can and should be negotiated before the lease is signed, including clearly stating whether or not the tenant is responsible to clean the carpet and/or patch the walls at the end of the lease.

 If you are having a problem with your landlord returning your security deposit because of normal wear and tear a good piece of advice is to speak with an experienced Florida real estate lawyer to learn about your rights.

-The good news is that Florida law provides for the payment of attorney fees in the event the landlord is found to have improperly kept a tenant’s security deposit (which means, in many instances, the tenant will not have to pay any money to the lawyer, unless the lawyer wins the case).
+The good news is that Florida law provides for the payment of attorney fees in the event the landlord is found to have improperly kept a tenant’s security deposit (which means, the tenant will not have to pay any money to his or her own lawyer; the landlord pays).
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.